jsthomas/tidy_email/README.md

 register a domain (Route53 is a reasonable choice, most domains cost ~12 USD per year).
 In this case, most email providers will need you to create some combination of DNS records (typically TXT, CNAME, and MX) in order for email to work.
-Both Sendgrid and Mailgun provide straightforward instructions about which records to create.
+Both SendGrid and Mailgun provide straightforward instructions about which records to create.

 If you're planning on sending marketing email or other automated